truedandyman0617/tokean-ata-cli/README.md

     -s 1 \
     -t token-mint-address
 ```
 -s OnlyShow ATA, It is not required option.
-If you want to check ATA only you should set this param to 1
+If you want to check ATA only you should set this param to 1.
+No need to use -k param if you want to use -s 1 param.
 ### CSV
 [CSV template example](./blob/example.csv)